 Yogurt starters come in both reusable and single-use varieties.
 Reusable yogurt starters, once activated, are re-cultured by mixing a bit of a previous yogurt batch into fresh milk.
 Once the new batch is complete it becomes the starter for the next batch, and so on.
 These yogurt cultures generally require re-culturing at least once a week.

 Direct-set, or single-use, yogurt starters come in powdered form, and are usually thermophilic.
 Each new batch of yogurt requires a new packet of starter cultures.
 While this type of yogurt may be re-cultured a few times, at some point a new packet of powdered starter will be required.

 TYPES OF BACTERIA PRESENT IN KEFIR VS. YOGURT

-The bacteria in milk kefir, on the other hand, can actually colonize the intestinal tract.
+The bacteria in milk kefir can actually colonize the intestinal tract.
 Kefir also contains a far larger range of bacteria, in addition to containing yeasts.

 For more information, this article lists two researchers' findings on the bacteria and yeast strains comprising milk kefir grains.

 The beneficial bacteria found in yogurt help keep the digestive tract clean and provide food for the friendly bacteria found in a healthy gut.
 They pass through the digestive tract and are called transient bacteria.